 The Monk logo has seen many versions, one was put to cartoon form in the 1970s and revised in 1999 by local cartoonist Steve Meyers.
 Meyers was also a political cartoonist for the Portland Press Herald and, at the time, had done mascot drawings for other colleges and schools in the area.

-In April 2007, the newest version of the Monk logo was unveiled.
-Created by Patrick Corey of DesignM-DesignW, the new logo brings a new look just in time for Saint Joseph's entry into the Great Northeast Athletic Conference, the College's first-ever full-time membership in an NCAA Division III conference.
+In April 2007, a new version of the Monk logo was unveiled.
+Created by Patrick Corey of DesignM-DesignW, the new mark brought a new look just in time for Saint Joseph's entry into the Great Northeast Athletic Conference, the College's first-ever full-time membership in an NCAA Division III conference.

 Current and former student-athletes know they are unique and know they carry a special tradition when they don the Saint Joseph's College royal blue and white.
 GO MONKS!!